Telegram to introduce group video calls in May

-San Francisco, April 29 (IANS) Encrypted messaging app Telegram is all set to introduce group video calls for its users in May, including support for web-based videoconferencing.
+San Francisco: Encrypted messaging app Telegram is all set to introduce group video calls for its users in May, including support for web-based videoconferencing.

 Telegram CEO Pavel Durov made the announcement via a message posted to his official Telegram channel where he wrote "we will be adding a video dimension to our voice chats in May, making Telegram a powerful platform for group video calls".